The Complaint Roadmap

 - Does your complaint involve a business, company, or private individual?

-- Does the other party have a policy in place regarding your complaint?
+- Does the other party have a policy or procedure in place regarding your complaint?

 - Did you carefully read and understand the company's policy?

-- Did you agree to terms or a contract with the other party?
+- Did you agree to terms and conditions or a contract with the other party?

-- Items Going on Sale after Making a Purchase - Merchants are not legally obligated to refund customers the price difference if an item goes on sale after a purchase, unless they have a price policy in effect.
+Items going on sale after you made a purchase: Merchants are not legally obligated to refund customers the price difference if an item goes on sale after a purchase, unless they have a price policy in effect.

 In some cases you may not be eligible to file a formal complaint.